dhellmann/pymotw-3/source/decimal/index.rst

 =======

-So far, all of the examples have used the default behaviors of the :mod:`decimal` module.
+So far, all of the examples have used the default behaviors of the ``decimal`` module.
 It is possible to override settings such as the precision maintained, how rounding is performed, error handling, etc. by using a *context*.
 Contexts can be applied for all :class:`Decimal` instances in a thread or locally within a small code